Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Proposed defense

-The merging process leverages two \textit{soft-thresholding blocks}, represented by dotted boxes.
+Figure~\ref{fig:fusion-block} illustrates the operations performed by the Fusion and Detection Block.
+The merging process leverages two \textit{soft-thresholding blocks}.
 The first block extracts a region of interest from $\mathcal{H}^\mathcal{D}$, which is then multiplied by $\mathcal{H}^\mathcal{S}$ to pose attention only to over-activated areas in the deeper layers.
 The second block extracts $\tilde{M}$, a soft version of the final mask with real pixel values in $[0,1]$.
 Each \textit{soft-thresholding block} consists of two sequential linear layers (both with 1-dimensional weight and bias), activated by a \textit{tanh} and a \textit{sigmoid} function, respectively.

 Finally, to apply the masking only when an adversarial region is detected, we measure the over-activation as $d= \frac{\|\mathcal{H}^{\mathcal{S}}\odot \mathcal{H}^{\mathcal{D}}\odot \tilde M\|_1}{\| \tilde M\|_1}$ and compute the mask $M(\x)$ as follows: